 \section{The twist-3 reduced matrix element $d_2$}

 The $g_2^{\rm ^3He}$ results at the four $Q^2$ values were used to evaluate the resonance region contribution to ${d}_2(Q^2)$ for $^3$He of Eq.~\ref{eq:d2}.
-The DIS contributions at each of the $Q^2$ values were evaluated from Eq.~\ref{eq:g2ww} with the already published E01-012 results of $g_1^{\rm ^3He}$~\cite{Solvignon:2008hk} .
+The DIS contribution at each $Q^2$ value was evaluated from Eq.~\ref{eq:g2ww} with the already published E01-012 results of $g_1^{\rm ^3He}$~\cite{Solvignon:2008hk} .
 The $x$-region covered by our data corresponds to a range in the invariant mass of $1.080 \le W \le 1.905$ GeV at the given value of $Q^2$.
 Then $d_2(Q^2)$ for the neutron was extracted from $d_2^{\rm ^3He}(Q^2)$ using the method described in Ref.~\cite{CiofidegliAtti:1996cg}:

 where $p_n$ and $p_p$ correspond to the effective polarization of the neutron and proton inside $^3$He~\cite{Friar:1990vx}.
 This neutron extraction method is expected to be accurate at the 5\% level~\cite{CiofidegliAtti:1996cg}.
 The resonance and DIS contributions of $d_2^p$ were calculated using data from JLab experiment EG1b~\cite{Bosted:2006gp} for the proton spin structure function $g_1^p$ and the Hall B model~\cite{HallBmod} for $g_2^p$.
 A conservative uncertainty of 100\% on $g_2^p$ was taken into account in our systematics uncertainties.